mstarLabs/mstarLabs/README.md

 ---

+## Professional Focus

+I am continuing to develop toward Identity Security and Security Engineering roles with an emphasis on:

+- Identity lifecycle management and Joiner-Mover-Leaver processes
+- Active Directory and Microsoft Entra ID
+- Role-Based Access Control and least privilege
+- Identity Governance and Administration
+- Privileged Access Management
+- Authentication, authorization, and federation
+- Conditional Access and Zero Trust
+- PowerShell, Microsoft Graph, REST APIs, and identity automation
+- Hybrid identity and cloud security
+- Enterprise security architecture

+---

-## Current Lab Roadmap
+## Enterprise Identity Lab Roadmap

-The next stages of the enterprise identity lab will expand the existing environment through projects involving:
+The next stages of the lab will expand the existing environment through projects involving:

 - Active Directory Certificate Services and enterprise PKI
 - Administrative tiering and privileged access controls